joshbegley/nyt-latest/README.md

 **Police Respond to Shooting in Raleigh, N.C.**\
-`Officers from several law enforcement agencies rushed to a residential area on the city’s east side after at least four people were shot.`\
+`Officers from several law enforcement agencies rushed to a residential area on the city’s east side after at least five people were shot and killed.`\
 https://nytimes.com/video/us/100000008581567/raleigh-shooting-north-carolina.html?searchResultPosition=1

 **‘The Piano Lesson’ Review: August Wilson’s Phantom Notes**\